rkishan1808/Chromatin-Organisation/README.md

 # Chromatin-Organisation
-Polymer model to simulate the 3D chromatin organisation based on Kinetic Monte Carlo Methods
+Polymer model to simulate the 3D chromatin organization based on Kinetic Monte Carlo Methods.